mmistakes/made-mistakes-jekyll/subscribe/index.md

 ---

-## Social Networking
+## Social Media

 If keeping up to date via Atom/RSS feeds is too nerdy for you, I can be stalked on various social networks.
-I post once or twice a day --- you don't have to worry about me barfing out a stream of rants and retweets in quick succession.
+I try to keep myself in check and limit my posts to once or twice a day.
+I'm not one to barf up a stream of rants or retweets and instead stick with what I know best: Paper by FiftyThree, sarcasm, design, and web development.

-Content shared is along the lines of sarcastic remarks, Paper by FiftyThree drawings, web design and development tidbits, and photos of what little life I live.

 <div class="inline">
   <a href="http://twitter.com/mmistakes" onclick="ga('send', 'event', 'link', 'click', 'Twitter follow');" class="btn-social twitter"><i class="fa fa-twitter" aria-hidden="true"></i> Twitter</a>